JuliaGraphics/ColorSchemes.jl/README.md

     using ColorSchemes

 Extracting colorschemes from images requires image importing and exporting abilities.
 These are platform-specific.
-On Linux/UNIX, ImageMagick is used for importing and exporting images.
+On Linux/UNIX, ImageMagick can be used for importing and exporting images.

 ### Related packages